 - watching how your child plays and interacts with others – that is, how your child is developing now

 - reviewing your child’s developmental history – that is, how your child has developed in the past.

 Diagnosis usually involves many specialists and professionals testing and assessing your child – this is called a multidisciplinary assessment.
 When lots of specialists work with your child, it gives your child the best chance of an accurate diagnosis.
-It also helps to develop the best treatment plan.
+It also helps to develop the best plan for supporting your child.

 The professionals might want to see you and your child several times.
-They’ll ask you questions about what your child does, how she is now, and how she’s been in the past.
-They’ll measure your child’s strengths and weaknesses in areas like thinking, moving, communicating and so on.
-And they’ll watch how she interacts and plays with others.
+They’ll ask you questions about your child’s current and past development and behaviour.
+They’ll measure your child’s strengths and difficulties in areas like thinking, moving, communicating and so on.
+And they’ll watch how your child interacts and plays with others.